Palak-agarw/tree-canopy-loss/Tree_Canopy_Loss.md

 Below, we see that the neighborhoods farthest from 30% tree canopy are in South Philadelphia and parts of Center City.
 These neighborhoods are all along the Delaware River.
 This may mean that waterways and hydrology are a risk factor.
 The neighborhoods which meet this goal are largely in Northwest Philadelphia.

-We also can see that most neighborhoods experienced a net loss in tree canopy.
+We also see that most neighborhoods experienced a net loss in tree canopy.
 Interestingly, most tree gain was experienced in South Philadelphia and Center City, in neighborhoods which have low existing canopy.

 ```r